packit/packit.dev/docs/configuration/downstream/koji_build.md

 * **scratch** - defaults to `false`, use to create scratch (test) builds instead of the real production builds
-* **allowed_pr_authors** - a list of FAS accounts of PR authors whose merged pull requests will trigger koji builds (defaults to `['packit']`).
+* **allowed_pr_authors** - a list of PR authors whose merged pull requests will trigger Koji builds (defaults to `['packit']`).
+As each item of the list you can specify:
+   - name of a FAS account, e.g. `my-fas`
+   - name of a group - starting with `@`, e.g. `@my-sig`
+   - `all_admins` alias - allowing all users with admin access to the dist-git repo
+   - `all_committers` alias - allowing all users with commit access to the dist-git repo
-* **allowed_committers** - a list of FAS accounts of committers whose direct pushes to dist-git will trigger koji builds (defaults to an empty list).
-You do not need to configure this option if you want to have koji builds triggered only by merged pull requests.
+* **allowed_committers** - a list of committers whose direct pushes to dist-git will trigger Koji builds (defaults to an empty list).
+It is enough to configure the `allowed_pr_authors` option if you want to have Koji builds triggered only by merged pull requests.
+  Similarly to the previous option, as each item of the list you can specify:
+   - name of a FAS account, e.g. `my-fas`
+   - name of a group - starting with `@`, e.g. `@my-sig`
+   - `all_admins` alias - allowing all users with admin access to the dist-git repo
+   - `all_committers` alias - allowing all users with commit access to the dist-git repo
 ### Example

 ```yaml